Stackclash/5e-vault/5. Mechanics/Bestiary/Aberration/Gauth (MPMM).md

     \ If the object is a charged item, it also loses dice: 1d4|avg (1d4) charges.\
     \ Determine the affected item randomly, ignoring single-use items such as potions\
     \ and scrolls.  \n- 2 Enervation Ray.
 The target must make a DC 14 Constitution\
-    \ saving throw, taking 18 (dice: 4d8|avg (4d8)) necrotic damage on a failed\
+    \ saving throw, taking dice: 4d8|avg (4d8) necrotic damage on a failed save,\
-    \ save, or half as much damage on a successful one.  \n- 3 Fire Ray.
+    \ or half as much damage on a successful one.  \n- 3 Fire Ray.
 The target\
-    \ must succeed on a DC 14 Dexterity saving throw or take 22 (dice: 4d10|avg\
+    \ must succeed on a DC 14 Dexterity saving throw or take dice: 4d10|avg (4d10)\
-    \ (4d10)) fire damage.  \n- 4 Paralyzing Ray.
-The target must succeed on\
+    \ fire damage.  \n- 4 Paralyzing Ray.
+The target must succeed on a DC 14 Constitution\
-    \ a DC 14 Constitution saving throw or be [[/5.
-Mechanics/Rules/Conditions.md#paralyzed|paralyzed]]\
+    \ saving throw or be [[/5.
+Mechanics/Rules/Conditions.md#paralyzed|paralyzed]] for\
-    \ for 1 minute.
-The target can repeat the saving throw at the end of each of its\
+    \ 1 minute.
+The target can repeat the saving throw at the end of each of its turns,\
-    \ turns, ending the effect on itself on a success.  \n- 5 Pushing Ray.
-The\
+    \ ending the effect on itself on a success.  \n- 5 Pushing Ray.
+The target\
-    \ target must succeed on a DC 14 Strength saving throw or be pushed up to 15 feet\
+    \ must succeed on a DC 14 Strength saving throw or be pushed up to 15 feet away\
-    \ away from the gauth and have its speed halved until the start of the gauth's\
+    \ from the gauth and have its speed halved until the start of the gauth's next\
-    \ next turn.  \n- 6 Sleep Ray.
+    \ turn.  \n- 6 Sleep Ray.
 The target must succeed on a DC 14 Wisdom saving\
     \ throw or fall asleep and remain [[/5.
 Mechanics/Rules/Conditions.md#unconscious|unconscious]]\
     \ for 1 minute.
 The target awakens if it takes damage or another creature takes\
     \ an action to wake it.
 This ray has no effect on Constructs and Undead.  "